-To make matters even more grim, Dupont de Ligonnès had completely vanished, establishing the patriarch as the prime suspect in the murder of his own family.
+To make matters even grimmer, Xavier Dupont de Ligonnès had completely vanished, establishing the patriarch as the prime suspect in the murder of his own family.
 Nearly a decade later, his whereabouts remain a mystery.
 While some believe he killed himself, others are convinced that he’s still alive and in hiding, perhaps somewhere in Latin America.

 The murder case was recently brought back into the spotlight during the third episode of the Unsolved Mysteries series on Netflix, with the apt title “House of Terror.”